bitovi/academy/src/technology-consulting/5-communication.md

 - **Rehearse complex explanations:** For detailed topics, practice delivering your points ahead of time.
 This helps ensure you can explain them clearly and concisely without rambling.
 - **Monitor your audience’s reactions:** Pay attention to whether listeners appear confused or disengaged, and adjust your pace or delivery as needed.
 If they seem lost, slow down or ask for feedback.
 - **Record and review your speaking patterns:** Record yourself during practice sessions or meetings to identify areas for improvement.
 Listening back allows you to assess your pitch and pace objectively and make adjustments as needed.
 Over time, this self-awareness enhances your overall communication skills.

+Questions to reflect:

+- When is a moderate speaking pace not appropriate?
+- How can you become aware of your delivery and pace, to improve it?

 ### Personal space and professional boundaries